jasonkuhrt/template-typescript-lib/README.md

 #### [PnPM](https://pnpm.io/) for package management

 1. Using [Corepack](https://nodejs.org/api/corepack.html#enabling-the-feature).
 This means the PnPM specified in `package.json` will be used.
 And note this is a PnPM binary shipped with Node now.
 In a future version of Node you will not need to even opt-in into Corepack.
 Make sure you've done `corepack enable` at least once.

-#### VSCode Settings

-1. Optimize project search by recursively (ready for monorepo) ignoring `build/*`, snapshots, lock files, and more.
-1. On-Save actions for optimal editing experience
-1. List of VSCode extensions that users who open the project will be prompted to install if they don't already.
-1. Enable `typescript.enablePromptUseWorkspaceTsdk` so that oneself and collaborators will get prompted to use the workspace version of TypeScript instead of the one in the editor.

 #### Zed Settings